 HMRC are currently treated no differently than any other business that may be owed money, when a company goes into liquidation.
 The new rule means they will get preferential treatment during the process.
 This used to be the case years ago.

 Royal Assent of Finance Bill 2019-20, new rules will also allow HMRC to make directors and other persons involved in tax avoidance, evasion or ‘phoenixism’ liable for company tax liabilities.
 This is to cover where there may be a risk that the company may deliberately enter insolvency.

 These are all good anti abuse rules to target this area.

 A note on ‘Digital Services Tax: large digital platforms’

 That about wraps up the important highlights.
-If you have any further questions on the budget, or how you might be affected, please call the team on 02392 240040.
+If you have any further questions on the budget, or how you might be affected, contact us.